mrc-ide/wodin-shortcourse-2023/help/stochasticity-2.md

 $$ \frac{dN}{dt}=rN-\mu N $$

-The difference $(r-mu)$ is the net birth rate and the solution is either exponential growth or decline i.e.,
+The difference $(r-\mu)$ is the net birth rate and the solution is either exponential growth or decline i.e.,

 $$ N(t) =N(0) \exp((r-mu)t) $$